 Moving averages are good at what they are doing.
 They plot average prices of an asset for given period of time on a chart.
-Moving averages can follow the trend, act as support and resistance lines, detect reversal points and even determine optimal entry and exit positions.
+Moving averages can follow the trend, act as support and resistance lines, detect possible reversal points and even determine potential entry and exit positions.
 The most basic version of the moving average is a simple moving average (SMA).
 Each bar in this case is assigned with an equal weight.

 Older results, therefore, are as important as the newer ones, which is not always useful.
-This type of the moving average will track the general level of prices, but at the same time lack precision.
+This type of the moving average will track the general level of prices, but at the same time lacks precision.
 The weighted moving average (WMA) allocates more weight to new candles and less to the older ones.
 This moving average follows the prices more closely with less room for prices to move.
 An even more powerful MA is the exponential moving average (EMA), which allocates weights to the fresher data on a geometric scale.
 It closely follows the prices, but will also give the highest number of false signals.
 At least, if you don’t have a method of sorting them out.

 One of the reasons for MA’s being so powerful is their ability to incorporate multiple time frame analysis.
 The most recent readings will provide you with short-term information, while the older ones hint at the long-term tendencies.
-A series of peaks and troughs set by the MA is a long-term trend, the direction it is pointing right now is its short-term.
+A series of peaks and troughs set by the MA is a long-term trend, the direction it is pointing right now is its short-term one.
 The MA can also be adjusted, focused if you will, to reveal longer and shorter trends.
 A long-term EMA may incorporate up to 200 candles, while a short-term one can be only five periods long.
 To make this tool even more powerful all you have to do is add another EMA to an EMA you already have.

 Look at the chart below, it is daily candles for the EUR/USD.
 Price action is moving up off of a support level and has crossed above both EMA’s.
 This set-up may look bullish but is not confirmed because the EMA’s have not crossed.
-In fact, until the EMA’s make a bullish crossover this set-up has as much chance of being whipsaw and entry for bearish positions as it does as being bullish, maybe more.
-If you’ll notice, price is also pushing up against a potential resistance level and that resistance is showing in the EMA’s.
+In fact, until the EMAs make a bullish crossover this set-up has as much chance of being whipsaw and entry for bearish positions as it does as being bullish, maybe more.
+If you’ll notice, price is also pushing up against a potential resistance level and that resistance is showing in the EMAs.
 A fall from this level would confirm that resistance and negate the previous bull move.

 This next chart shows a strong trend as signaled by a moving average crossover and then confirmed by a large green candle.
 The large green candle moves up form strong support at the long and short term moving averages and the trends higher.
 Over the course of 2 months the pair touched support at one or both of the EMA’s 28 times and each and every time resulted in a profitable entry.
 Nevertheless, please note that there is no guarantee that by using the said indicator your investments will result in profit as there is always high risk entailed with trading.

 NOTE: This article is not an investment advice.
 Any references to historical price movements or levels is informational and based on external analysis and we do not warranty that any such movements or levels are likely to reoccur in the future.